Proteolipid: In bacteria

 All bacteria use proteolipids, sometimes confusingly referred to as bacterial lipoproteins, in their cell membrane.
 A common modification consists of N-acyl- and S‑diacylglycerol attached to an N-terminal cystine residue.
 Braun's lipoprotein, found in gram-negative bacteria, is a representative of this group.
 In addition, Mycobacterium O-mycolate proteins destined for the outer membrane.
 The plant chloroplast is capable of many of the same modifications that bacteria perform to proteolipids.
 One database for such N-Acyl Diacyl Glycerylated cell wall proteolipids is DOLOP.

-Pathogenic spirochetes, including B. burgdorferi and T. pallidum, use their proteolipid adhesins to stick to victim cells.
+Pathogenic spirochetes, including Borrelia burgdorferi and Treponema pallidum, use their proteolipid adhesins to stick to victim cells.
 These proteins are also potent antigens, and are in fact the main immunogens of these two species.

 Proteolipids include bacterial antibiotics that aren't synthesised in the ribosome.
 Products of nonribosomal peptide synthase may also involve a peptide structure linked to lipids.
 These are usually referred to as "lipopeptides".
 Bacterial "lipoproteins" and "lipopeptides" (LP) are potent inducers of sepsis, second only to lipopolysaccharide (LPS) in its ability to cause an inflammation response.
 While LPS is detected by the toll-like receptor TLR4, LPs are detected by TLR2.